 Play Jay-Z’s Already Home and the pounding bass notes at the beginning of the track are full-bodied but they still arrive with purpose and intent.
 Leading edges are well defined and the pace is aided by the Sennheiser’s nimbleness and ability to keep a fast-tempo.

 Highs are crisp and precise: the strings looping in the background poke and pulse out of the top of the soundstage with impressive dynamism.

 There’s a fine sense of clarity to the sound too.
 Play Hozier’s Take Me to Church, there’s an impressive sense of spaciousness around instruments and vocals.
 Finer elements such as the echo and reverb around his vocal are easy to pick out and the tune has a real sermon-like feel to it.

-Sennheiser’s Momentum range has made a real impact and it’s fair to say the latest addition delivers on all fronts.
+Sennheiser’s Momentum range has made a real impact and it’s fair to say the addition of in-ear models has continued to deliver on all fronts.